 - Traditional accessories like a crevice tool and brush attachment

 - Switching from wet to dry requires opening the body and switching filters

-Before I get into all the details about this wet dry vac, let me point out that we are talking about the best wet dry vac for household needs.
+Before I get into all the details about this wet dry vac, let me point out that I’m talking about the best wet dry vac for household needs.
 That is a lot different than professional needs.
 Yes, there are more powerful wet dry vacs out there, but for household needs the Charles is ideal.